 “

-(1c) The regulations under this section may adopt or apply, with or without modification, any regulation made under the Petroleum Act 1967 16 the Petroleum (Submerged Lands) Act 1982 or the Commonwealth Act as defined in that Act, that is in force or existing at the time when the regulations under this section take effect or as in force or existing from time to time.
+(1c) The regulations under this section may adopt or apply, with or without modification, any regulation made under the Petroleum Act 1967 16, the Petroleum (Submerged Lands) Act 1982 or the Commonwealth Act as defined in that Act, that is in force or existing at the time when the regulations under this section take effect or as in force or existing from time to time.

 ”.